bachmeb/oracle-admin/docs/sql-developer.md

 ### Install

 ##### Install (CentoOS 6.7)
-    - rpm -Uhv sqldeveloper-(build number)-1.noarch.rpm (install the package)
+* rpm -Uhv sqldeveloper-(build number)-1.noarch.rpm (install the package)
-    - cd sqldeveloper (go to sqldeveloper folder)
+* cd sqldeveloper (go to sqldeveloper folder)
-    - ./sqldeveloper.sh (run sqldeveloper.sh file)
+* ./sqldeveloper.sh (run sqldeveloper.sh file)
-    - You will be prompted to enter a jdk path. (ie usr/java/jdk1.8.0_25)
+* You will be prompted to enter a jdk path. (ie usr/java/jdk1.8.0_25)
-    - SQL Developer will automatically launch once jdk location is provided
+* SQL Developer will automatically launch once jdk location is provided

 ### Connect

-##### Connect to MySQL DB
+##### Connect to MySQL DB on a remote host
 * Download a copy of the MySQL connector
   * [sql-developer](/docs/sql-developer.md)
 * Tools > Preferences